Alamos Gold Inc. (TSE:AGI) Senior Officer Mario Luis Chavez – Martinez Sells 10,000 Shares

 Alamos Gold Cuts Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 28th.
-Shareholders of record on Thursday, March 14th were issued a $0.034 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, March 28th.
+Stockholders of record on Thursday, March 14th were issued a $0.034 dividend.
 The ex-dividend date of this dividend was Wednesday, March 13th.
-This represents a $0.14 dividend on an annualized basis and a yield of 0.67%.
+This represents a $0.14 dividend on an annualized basis and a dividend yield of 0.66%.
 Alamos Gold’s payout ratio is currently 19.44%.

-Several research firms recently weighed in on AGI.
-Bank of America upgraded shares of Alamos Gold from a “neutral” rating to a “buy” rating and boosted their price objective for the stock from C$21.75 to C$27.75 in a research report on Tuesday, April 9th.
-Desjardins reduced their price target on shares of Alamos Gold from C$19.50 to C$18.75 and set a “hold” rating on the stock in a research report on Friday, January 12th.
-Haywood Securities raised their price target on shares of Alamos Gold from C$20.00 to C$22.50 in a research note on Monday, April 1st.
-TD Securities raised their price target on shares of Alamos Gold from C$23.00 to C$24.00 and gave the stock a “buy” rating in a report on Thursday, March 28th.
-Finally, National Bank Financial reiterated an “outperform overweight” rating on shares of Alamos Gold in a report on Monday, April 8th.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-Based on data from MarketBeat, Alamos Gold has a consensus rating of “Moderate Buy” and an average target price of C$22.55.
+Several equities analysts have recently issued reports on AGI shares.
+Jefferies Financial Group set a C$14.00 price target on Alamos Gold and gave the company a “buy” rating in a research report on Thursday, February 29th.
+Canaccord Genuity Group lifted their target price on Alamos Gold from C$23.00 to C$25.00 in a report on Tuesday, April 23rd.
+BMO Capital Markets boosted their price target on shares of Alamos Gold from C$23.00 to C$26.00 and gave the stock an “outperform” rating in a research report on Thursday, March 28th.
+TD Securities raised their price objective on shares of Alamos Gold from C$23.00 to C$24.00 and gave the company a “buy” rating in a research report on Thursday, March 28th.
+Finally, Haywood Securities lifted their price objective on shares of Alamos Gold from C$20.00 to C$22.50 in a research note on Monday, April 1st.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of C$22.55.

 Alamos Gold Company Profile